Sliding Shilnikov Connection in Filippov-type Predator-Prey Model: Proof of the main result

 \section{Proof of the main result}

-Consider the differential system \eqref{sistema inicial}.
-In order to eliminate the dependence of the switching manifold on the parameters, let us consider the change of variables $x= p_1/\beta_1,$ $y= p_2/(a_q \beta_2)$ and $z = P/\beta_1.$ In these new variables, system \eqref{sistema inicial} reads
+Consider the differential piecewise differential system \eqref{sistema inicial}.
+In order to eliminate the dependence of the switching manifold on the parameters, let us consider the change of variables $x= \beta_1 p_1,$ $y= a_q \beta_2 p_2$ and $z = \beta_1 P.$ In these new variables, \eqref{sistema inicial} writes